Articles Coming Soon

 City of Birmingham School can signpost parents and carers to a variety of organisations but not all of these are able to work within a Pupil Referral Unit.

-Please talk to the Assistant SENCO at your child’s Centre for advice about referral procedures to other organisations and agencies.
+Please talk to the SENCO at your child’s Centre for advice about referral procedures to other organisations and agencies.
 These are listed in Appendix B.

 In line with Equality Act 2010 COBS will discuss individual access arrangements and meet the need of presenting disabilities in partnership with the Local Authority.